Y0Coss/docs-fork/pages/account_and_service_management/account_information/manage-messages/guide.en-gb.md

 ### Delivery settings

-From the `delivery settings`{.action} tab, you can create rules to organize the delivery of messages to your contact email addresses.
+From the `Delivery settings`{.action} tab, you can create rules to organize the delivery of messages to your contact email addresses.

 - **(1)**: Click on the `Create a rule`{.action} button to define which contacts will receive the messages, based on the categories and priority levels you select.